mjgpy3/iam-dhall/README.md

 healthcare, national defense, etc... where components are generally expected to abide by the [principle of least privilege][polp].

-But these are not the only challenges
+But these are not the only challenges provided by IAM policies

  - many policy errors don't surface until the policy is actually created (or, heaven forbid, during run-time) and JSON doesn't help to illuminate some of the